planeturban/tuled64/README.md

-# Totally Useless LED64
+# Totally Useless LED Programmer 64
 ### Wuuut?
 It's just a useless way to use a RGB led as powerled in a C64.
 Why?
 Why not?
+It's pronounced TÖLP SIXTIFÅR since the author is from Sundsvall, Sweden.

 # Hardware
 The hardware is pretty much a stripped down Arduno Uno: an ATmega328p, an 16MHz xtal, two capacitors to piggyback on CIA2 of the C64.
 (The xtal and capacitors could be skipped, runnig at 8Mhz internal clock ought to be enough).